IvanT7D3/IvanT7D3/README.md

-# Hello, I'm Ivan
+# About me

-I am a cybersecurity enthusiast who likes to learn new things, and create tools related to offensive and defensive security.
+Hi!
+I'm Ivan, a cybersecurity enthusiast who likes to learn new things, and create tools related to offensive and defensive security.

 ## Projects
 Here you can find a few projects I've created to better learn C, and other things that I find interesting.